3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | id | ST\_ResourceID | required | Specifies the id of the texturestack |

 The texture stack has two purposes:
-1. It defines multiple destination channels, \<dstchannel>-elements, whose values are filled by sampled values of a \<image3dchannelselector> with the matching "dstchannel" attribute.
+1. It defines multiple destination channels, \<dstchannel>-elements, whose values can be retrieved by sampling the \<image3dchannelselector> with the matching "dstchannel" attribute.

 2. Each of the desitnation is built up by compositing multiple layers, the \<texturelayer>-elements.
-This allows e.g. boolean opeartions on these scalar fields.
+This allows e.g. boolean opeartions on the scalar fields provided by different \<image3dchannelselector>s.

-The texturestack element MUST contain at least one destination channel child.
+The texturestack element MUST contain at least one destination channel child element.

 ## 2.4.1 Destination channel element